 El Sheikh added: “Needless to mention the lengthy list of other services that will be provided by Shell, including technical services, on-site engineers and analysis labs, in addition to investment for sustainable development, making Shell Lubricant and Centamin’s partnership a major investment for an overall economic growth.”

-She reiterated: “We certainly take pride in the fact that Shell has been the leading global supplier of finished lubricants [in Egypt?] for 14 consecutive years.
-Also, it is important to highlight that Shell Lubricants and Centamin have spent 8 years enabling great progress towards attaining commercial success, through achieving zero downtime.”
+She reiterated: “We certainly take pride in the fact that Shell has been the leading global supplier of finished lubricants for 15 consecutive years.
+Also, it is important to highlight that Shell Lubricants and Centamin have spent 8 years enabling great progress towards attaining commercial success, and achieving zero downtime.”

 Additionally, Youssef El Raghy expressed his elation with the extension of the partnership with Shell Lubricant Egypt, which has been ongoing for 8 successful and fruitful years.
 He then asserted that Shell’s deep-rooted experience, competency, and distinctive capabilities qualify them to be a successful partner to Centamin.